Continue the series of Abstract CCNA study guide book .

 Router(config-if)#

-As I showed you above, the 2500 router is a fixed-configuration router.
-This means that when you buy that model, you’re stuck with that physical configuration.
+router.
+This means that when you buy that model, you’re stuck with that

 Router(config)#int fastethernet ?